Post Pregnancy Diet: 22 Must-Have Foods For New Moms

 • Include fruits and vegetables in every meal

 Although all these dos and don’ts seem pretty overwhelming, keep in mind that they are in the best interests of your body, and most importantly, your baby’s health.
 At this stage, a healthy and happy mum means a healthy and happy baby!
 Your body needs to return to its normal, healthy state because mommyhood takes a huge toll on physical and emotional health.
-Along with healthy eating, a daily exercise routine is important to return to a pre-pregnancy state.
+Along with healthy eating, a daily routine of postnatal exercises is important to return to a pre-pregnancy state.

 After Pregnancy Diet Plan